Michael Postel

-Michael Postel is a French pharmacologist and art collector, known for his contribution of the art collections to Musée Asiatica, a Biarritz-based museum dedicated to Chinese and Indian art.
-He is the founder president of Franco-Indian Pharmaceuticals, a drug manufacturing company set up in 1949, which has now grown into pharmaceutical conglomerate.
+Michael Postel (born 7 April 1926 – 2024) is a French pharmacologist and art collector, known for his contribution of the art collections to Musée Asiatica, a Biarritz-based museum dedicated to Chinese and Indian art.
+He is the founder president of Franco-Indian Pharmaceuticals, a drug manufacturing company set up in 1949.
 Postel, who reached India in 1949 on business related to his pharmaceutical company, started collecting Indian art and, over the years, gathered a collection of over 1,600 pieces.
 Later, he donated his entire collection to Musee Asiatica.
 In 2016 the Government of India awarded him the fourth highest civilian honour of the Padma Shri for his contributions to Art.